francescou/docker-continuous-deployment/README.md

 ## Getting started

-Run the following commands in terminal (the first time you have to wait for a few minutes to download the Docker base images):
+run on a single node docker swarm cluster the following commands in terminal (the first time you have to wait for a few minutes to download the Docker base images), :

 ```
-docker stack deploy -c docker-compose.yml continuousdeployment
+docker stack deploy -c docker-compose.yml cd
 ```

-open your browser to <http://localhost:8080/>
+open your browser to <http://127.0.0.1:8080/>

-you can check the services on <http://localhost:8080/visualizer/>
+you can check the services on <http://127.0.0.1:8080/visualizer/>

 now edit `rest-count/main.py` (for example, you can increase the version to 1.1)

 ```
 docker build -t francescou/rest-count:1.1 rest-count/

-docker service update --image francescou/rest-count:1.1 continuousdeployment_restcount
+docker service update --image francescou/rest-count:1.1 cd_restcount
 ```

 the updated microservice will be deployed with no downtime.